Seeing Space and Motion: Enhancing Latent Actions with Geometric and Dynamic Awareness for Vision-Language-Action Models: Related Works

 \subsection{Latent Action Pretraining}

-To bridge the gap between representation learning and control, prior work pre-trains visual representations from video (e.g., Genie~\cite{bruce2024genie}, Dynamo\cite{cui2024dynamo}, R3M~\cite{nair2023r3m}) for downstream adaptation.
-Building on this, Latent Action Models (LAMs) learn robot-agnostic latent actions from observation pairs via inverse dynamics models, capturing transformation intent and decoding them into embodiment-specific motor commands with a lightweight network.
+To bridge the gap between representation learning and control, prior work pre-trains visual representations from video (e.g., Genie~\cite{bruce2024genie}, Dynamo~\cite{cui2024dynamo}, R3M~\cite{nair2023r3m}) for downstream adaptation.
+Building on this, Latent Action Models (LAMs) learn robot-independent latent actions from observation pairs through an inverse dynamics model, captures the intent of state transitions, and uses a lightweight network to decode them into embodied motor commands.
 LAMs have evolved from early frameworks like IGOR~\cite{chen2024igor} and LAPO~\cite{chen2022lapo} to large-scale unsupervised pre-training with vision-language models such as LAPA~\cite{yelatent}, reducing reliance on labeled data.
 Extensions like UniAct~\cite{zheng2025universal} and UniVLA~\cite{bu2025learning} enable cross-embodiment generalization via universal or task-centric latent actions, achieving state-of-the-art efficiency.
-However, most existing methods rely on two-frame images to predict latent actions, limiting their semantic understanding and motion perception.
-Our method, Farsighted-LAM, addresses this issue and significantly enhances the model's semantic cognition and dynamic awareness.
+VideoWorld~\cite{Ren_2025_CVPR} relies on multi-frame images to predict latent dynamics but focuses on knowledge acquisition instead of CoT reasoning in Vision-Language-Action models.
+Our method, Farsighted-LAM, addresses this issue and significantly enhances the model's geometric cognition and dynamic awareness.